splunk/public-o11y-docs/sp-oncall/get-started/team-dashboard.rst

 All incidents derived from integrated monitoring tools in the incident table include  their respective logos to help you rapidly identify the source of an alert.
 Manually created incidents, along with incidents originating from the Email Endpoint or the REST API integrations, will remain logo free.

-Information Alerts can still be found on the XXXXXXX Timeline Page.
+Information Alerts can still be found on the Timeline Page.

 .. image:: /_images/spoc/team-dashboard.png
     :width: 100%